frantzalexander/Internship-Quantium/README.md

 ![image](https://github.com/frantzalexander/Internship-Quantium/assets/128331579/c9b8c397-f66d-45e4-b6b4-0b7a6982d535)

+Conclusion: Reject the null hypothesis.
+- The difference in the sample average purchase price was $0.34.
+- This is extremely unlikely to occur under the assumption that the null hypothesis is correct.
-Conclusion: Reject the null hypothesis with a p-value result close to 0.
+- The resulting p-value for such a occurance is close to 0.

-- There is a significant difference in the average purchase price between the two customer segments.
+- Therefore, we assume that there is a significant difference in the average purchase price between the two customer segments.

 ## Strategy Recommendation
 ### Lifestage Segments: